 - Veterinarians may elect to pursue formal training in traditional Chinese medicine and the use of acupuncture outside of the standard veterinary school curriculum.
 Ask your veterinarian if they (or their colleagues) have been trained to perform acupuncture, low-level laser therapy, or related practices.

-- At Bolton Vet, Dr. Cassandra Oswald is formally trained in veterinary acupuncture.
+- At Bolton Vet, Dr. Cassandra Oswald and Dr. Michelle Pesce are formally trained in veterinary acupuncture.
 Many Bolton Vet doctors routinely make use of low-level laser therapy.
 You may search for an acupuncture and Traditional Chinese Veterinary Medicine practitioner local to you at www.tcvm.com.

 - The scope of veterinary chiropractic includes the evaluation, manipulation, and adjustment of specific joints.
 It does NOT include prescribed medication or supplements, surgery, or injections, and it cannot be considered a replacement for standard veterinary care.